boylea/devops-talk/practicioners-devops.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c5/Rowing_Eights_Collegiate.png/800px-Rowing_Eights_Collegiate.png)

+^ of coordination between what projects teams are working on.
+The Technical product managers for each team negotiate with each other about team roadmaps.

 ^ Communities of practice

-^ The commons : we get this right, sometimes.
+^ Often discussed at these CoP meetings is the commons : we get this right, sometimes.
 We've standardized on kafka and have some well-maintained libraries associated with our usage patterns around it.

+^ example: kafka-clients compacted pattern. bug fixes

-However, there are other libraries that are less well maintained and have no clear owner.
+^ However, there are other libraries that are less well maintained and have no clear owner.
 This can cause issues when bug fixes need to be made, or when there is disagreement about the direction of where the code should go.
 I would try to avoid this state of having owner-less software.

-^ example
+^ In addition to code libraries.
+An area that should have a single clear owner is for...

 <!-- https://pixabay.com/photos/business-cargo-containers-crate-1845350/ -->
 <!-- https://commons.wikimedia.org/wiki/File:Rowing_Eights_Collegiate.png -->